notagenius/virtual_laser_cutter/README.md

 #### Watch out:

-tidy .svg is expected for best result, which means
+tidy .svg is expected for decent result, which means
 - no redundant path, no redundant nodes
 - well grouped, one piece one group
 - path needs to be filled for proper mesh, e.g.